vickywane/digitaloceanspaces-upload-api/submission.md

 }
 ```

-Within the `Users` reswolver function above, fetching all users record is made possible by using go-pg’s `select` method on the `User` model without passing `WHERE` or `LIMIT` clause into the query.
+Within the `Users` resolver function above, fetching all records within the user table is made possible by using go-pg’s `select` method on the `User` model without passing `WHERE` or `LIMIT` clause into the query.

 To test this query resolver from your browser, navigate to `http://localhost:8080` to access the GraphQL playground.
-Paste the GraphQL Query below into the playground editor to fetch all created user record.
+Paste the GraphQL Query below into the playground editor to fetch all created user records.

 ```graphql
 [label graphql]